UBC-MDS/introduction-machine-learning/chapters/module1.md

 <codeblock id="01_22">

-- Are you sure you are saving `candybar_feat` and `candybar_names` as lists?
+- make sure you are using the correct functions
-- Did you import the csv with the correct manner?
+- Are you using the model named `model`?

 </codeblock>
 </exercise>